photoangell/provejs-jquery/README.md

 ### Form Decoration ###

 Form validation libraries should not be directly decorating the form.
-Form decoration should be handled by a seperate plugin that is monitoring validation events and decorating the form and form inputs.
+The form validation libraries should not be adding validation classes, displaying messaging, changing ARIA attributes, or controlling internationalization of error messages.
+Form decoration should be handled by a seperate plugins that are monitoring validation events and decorating the form and form inputs.

 This lib introduces a number of [decorator plugins](./src/decorators) to decorate the form on validation events.
 It is trival to create your own decorator plugins.
+You should not need to monkey patch a form validation library to change where you want your error messages to be displayed.

 ### jQuery Plugins ###